Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Introduction

-To account for the limited grid capacity, one natural objective in EV scheduling problems is to minimize the $\ell_2$-norm of the aggregated power profile of for example a parking lot hosting multiple EVs.
+To account for the limited grid capacity and a quadratic relation between charging powers and energy losses, one natural objective in EV scheduling problems is to minimize the sum of squares of the aggregated power profile of for example a parking lot hosting multiple EVs.
 EV scheduling problems with this objective naturally reduce to (processor) speed scaling problems with job-specific speed limits.
-In speed scaling, tasks are scheduled on a processor within their respective availability such that a (typically increasing, convex and differentiable) function of the processing speed is minimized.
-One such function may be the $\ell_2$-norm.
+Hereby, as opposed to the classical model, multiple jobs may run simultaneously.
+In speed scaling, tasks are scheduled on a processor within their respective availability such that a (typically increasing and strictly convex) function of the processing speed is minimized.
+One such function may correspond to the $\ell_2$-norm, a well-studied objective function in both processor scheduling and energy research.
 Speed scaling problems without speed limits are well-studied, with the YDS algorithm being one of the core approaches \cite{1995YaoSchedulingModelforReducedCPUEnergyYDSalg}.
-Already before YDS, Vizing, Komzakova and Tarchenko studied the same problem and came up with a similar solution as early as 1981 \cite{1981VizingSovjetYDS}.
-An extension of YDS considering global speed limits per time interval is given in \cite{2017AntoniadisContSpeedScalingWithVariability}.
-Another variant considers job-specific speed functions and uses a maximum flow formulation to find an optimal solution for both a single-processor and multi-processor setup \cite{2017ShiouraMachineSpeedScalingbyAdaptingMethodsforConvexOptimizationwithSubmodularConstraints}.
+Already before YDS, \cite{1981VizingRussianYDS} studied the same problem and came up with a similar solution as early as 1981 .
+An extension of YDS considering continuous speed limits for the aggregated speed profile is given by \cite{2017AntoniadisContSpeedScalingWithVariability}.
+Another variant considers job-specific speed functions and uses a maximum flow formulation to find an optimal solution for both a single-processor and multi-processor setup \cite{2017ShiouraMachineSpeedScalingbyAdaptingMethodsforConvexOptimizationwithSubmodularConstraints}. \cite{2011ZhangOptSpeedScalingAlgsSpeedChangeConstraints} investigate a model where changes in global speed are associated with additional cost.
 However, to the best of our knowledge, the use case with job-specific speed limits, as is relevant to EV scheduling with EV-specific maximum charging powers, has not yet been studied.

-In this work, we present and analyze a novel offline algorithm to derive an optimal charging schedule for a fleet of EVs, minimizing an increasing, convex and differentiable function of the aggregated power profile.
-Furthermore, we derive necessary and sufficient conditions for solutions to the problem to be optimal.
+Here, job-specific speed limits correspond to the maximum charging powers of the individual EVs.
+As summarized in recent reviews by for example~\cite{2024ElghanamOptimizationEVSchedulingReview,2024AlAlwaschOptScheduleEVReview, 2024SinghEVchargingSchedulingReview}, centralized EV scheduling problems like the one discussed here are typically solved to optimality by formulating them as mathematical programs (e.g., linear or quadratic programs) or approximated with heuristics.
+The overview by~\cite{2024ElghanamOptimizationEVSchedulingReview} illustrates that the applied methods to solve mathematical programs and the used heuristics are usually generic methods that do not consider the explicit problem structure, or constructively derive an optimal schedule.